toshamine/Challenge/README.md

 # Challenge

+Solution For Problem#2

 List Of Talks Used To Test ( You are free to use any other list in any order )

 It's Rest API so it expect Json request and send Json response

+You can run the test method "arrangetracks" in the ChallengeServiceTest Class to get a unit test result

 [
 "> Writing Fast Tests Against Enterprise Rails 60min",